 Gallery Crawl events are free and open to the public.
 For more information and a map of the Gallery Crawl events, visit www.trust.arts.org or call 412-456-6666.
 The summer Gallery Crawl in the Cultural District is sponsored by First Commonwealth, with support from Kreider Printing.
 Media sponsors are Pittsburgh City Paper, WYEP 91.3FM and Table Magazine.

-The following is a line-up of Gallery Crawl highlights and happenings on Friday, July 13, 2012:
+The following is a line-up of Gallery Crawl highlights and happenings tonight, July 13, 2012:

 Wood Street Galleries